ccao-data/actions/README.md

 The Batch job will be gated behind an environment called `deploy`, which can be configured to require approval before running.
-This is handy for intensive workflows that don't need to be run on every commit during development.
+This is handy for intensive jobs that don't need to be run on every commit during development.

 #### Requirements